cogentcore/lab/docs/content/physics.md

 ## Physics solver algorithms

 This section provides a brief overview of different physics solver algorithms, and motivates why we're using XPBD (see [[@MacklinMullerChentanez16]] and [[@MullerMacklinChentanezEtAl20]] for full info).
+See [[@CollinsChandVanderkopEtAl21]] for a recent review of relevant software and approaches.
 There are two main categories of mathematical problems that these engines solve:

 * Impacts from contact / collisions among bodies.
 When two billiard balls hit each other, they rebound in an _elastic_ collision, for example.
 There are also forces of friction and graded levels of inelasticity in these dynamics.
 The primary problem here is that the instantaneous forces involved in these impacts can be huge (this is why objects tend to shatter when you drop them on a hard surface), because the momentum reverses within a very short period of time.
 Numerical integration techniques tend to perform poorly when dealing with such huge forces and resulting accelerations.